Schema App JavaScript Page Impact Overview

 1. Collect a sample of page URLs for various client sites that use Highlight JS, and a list that use Highlight JS + Caching (i.e. view the window.schema_highlighter contents in the console, and if it contains 'output:false' this is a JS + Caching page).

-2. For each URL, open an incognito session in your Google Chrome, and navigate the Performance tab in Developer tools
+2. For each URL, open an incognito session in your Google Chrome, and navigate to the Performance tab in Developer Tools

 Ways to reduce page speed impact